 1. The Origins of the Berlin Wall

-After the end of World War II, Germany was divided into four zones controlled by the victorious Allied powers: the United States, Great Britain, France, and the Soviet Union.
-Berlin, located deep within Soviet-controlled East Germany, was also divided into four sectors.
-However, tensions surrounding differing ideologies intensified, leading to the formation of two separate states: East Germany (German Democratic Republic) and West Germany (Federal Republic of Germany).
+After the end of World War II, Germany was divided into four zones controlled by the victorious Allied powers: the United States, Great Britain, France, and Soviet Union.
+Like Paris, Berlin which was situated in the midst of Soviet territory, East Germany was also divided into four parts.
+However, tensions surrounding differing ideologies intensified, leading to the formation of two separate states: The two are East Germany also referred to as the German Democratic Republic and west Germany, also known as the Federal Republic of Germany.

 1.1 Construction of the Wall